lmas/feedloggr/README.md

 Status
 --------------------------------------------------------------------------------

-The project is still in an alpha stage and under development.
+The project is now in beta stage and being actively used at https://lmas.se/news

 Installation
 --------------------------------------------------------------------------------